Matera: Forum degli studenti europei di giornalismo

 >Who is Mr. Bruce Perens?

 I’m father of a 7-year-old boy, a husband, and after those come all of these technical things.
 I’m probably best known as the author of the Open Source definition, the manifesto of Open Source software and the rules for its licensing.
 I’m vice president of Sourcelabs, a venture-funded startup company that services Open Source.
 But I spend half of my work time being an Open Source leader, and Sourcelabs can’t tell me what to do or say in that capacity.
 It must be that way for me to maintain my credibility.
-Continua »
+Continua a leggere Interview: Bruce Perens

 Revolution Open Source